Investment Property Borrowing Power

 - A person having a high income can make up for the one that can’t afford their share of the repayments.

 - A person with a good credit history can’t compensate for a person with bad credit.
 However, you don’t need to worry about this if the lender doesn’t use your income to assess your serviceability.

 - Lenders have a more favourable credit scoring process than for a single applicant.

 - Depending on the lender you apply with, the asset position of each borrower is assessed differently.

 Apart from these, you’ll need to provide standard home loan documents as if you were buying an investment property as a single buyer.

 Speak to us today!

-Not sure if you can qualify for an investment loan?
+Not sure if you qualify for an investment loan?

-Our mortgage brokers are experts at getting investment loans approved.
-Many of them are property investors themselves so they know exactly what property investors need to go through.
+Our mortgage brokers are experts in getting investment loans approved.
+Many of them are property investors themselves so they know exactly what property investors need to get approved.

-Speak with one of our brokers on 1300 889 743 or complete our free online assessment form and find out if you can qualify for an investment loan today.
+Speak with one of our brokers on 1300 889 743 or complete our free online assessment form and find out if you qualify for an investment loan.